 Our Mentors serve or have served on boards spanning 33 countries

-Vindi Banga is currently a partner in the private equity firm CD&R and the Chairman of Kalle GmbH.
+Vindi Banga is a partner in the private equity firm CD&R LLC.

 Sarah Bates is Chairwoman of St James’s Place plc and Polar Capital Technology Trust plc.

 Daniel Bernard is Vice-President of CapGemini.
 He was previously the Chairman of Kingfisher and CEO and Chairman of Carrefour.